Tangermann pulls Commission reform plans to pieces

 The closely-argued report is divided into five sections, each of which deserves comment in its own right.
 In this post, I comment on the introductory section entitled The EC communication: another CAP reform?

-In this opening section, Tangermann starts from the Commission’s standpoint that a further reform of the CAP is needed to prepare EU agriculture for the challenges of the future.… Read the rest
+In this opening section, Tangermann starts from the Commission’s standpoint that a further reform of the CAP is needed to prepare EU agriculture for the challenges of the future.
+The Communication identifies three challenges of food security, environment and climate change, and territorial balance.
+Tangermann argues that, while these are real and important challenges, the policy proposals in the Communication are hardly consistent responses.… Read the rest

 French environmentalists try the rough way

 This week, the French national federation of environmental NGOs, France Nature Environnement (FNE), federation of hundreds of environmental groups, launched a poster campaign that raised considerable controversy.
 It showed, in a rather shocking way, some (real or alledged) environmental damages caused by agriculture.
 Adding insult to injury, this took place a day before the annual “salon de l’agriculture”, a big national fair in Paris that attracts close to 1 million visitors and where every politician goes to cuddle farmers.
 All farmers’ organisations became mad, and claimed that the campaign indiscriminately accused farmers of being polluters.
-The French Minister of agriculture, Bruno Le Maire talked about “a scandal”.… Read the rest
+The French Minister of agriculture, Bruno Le Maire talked about “a scandal”.
+Opening the agricultural fair, President Nicolas Sarkozy said that the poster campaign was a “loathable”, and compared FNE (for some strange reason) to the National Front taking over ongoing debates on the status of islam.
+Probably under some political pressure, the Paris metro advertising branch refused to display the posters (invoking bizarre reasons like the need for Quentin Tarentino’s approval on the “kill bees” poster below…).… Read the rest

 Sustainable intenstification

 The term ‘sustainable intensification’ began to gain real currency following a report by the UK’s Royal Society, Reaping the benefits: Science and the sustainable intensification of global agriculture.
-The thrust of the argument is that the old ways of increasing global food production – bring more land under the plough and adopt the high input, high output technologies of the green revolution – will not work in the 21st century.… Read the rest
+The thrust of the argument is that the old ways of increasing global food production – bring more land under the plough and adopt the high input, high output technologies of the green revolution – will not work in the 21st century.

 How the CAP budget is perceived by the Member States